GDRead3/wordup/README.md

 #### Hangman-To Do

 - [] fixing word placement
+  - [x] add space calculator function
+  - [] add check and dynamically re-adjusts words to fit the screen as letters are guessed
 - [] modify quick and marathon mode rules
 - [] add phonetics and audio to word summary screen
 - [] add sound effects for letter selection, level completion, etc